chiragchavda05/Retail-Sales-Analytics/README.md

 The project demonstrates the complete data analytics workflow:

-Data understanding & preparation (Excel)
+-Data understanding & preparation (Excel)
-Data storage & querying (SQL)
+-Data storage & querying (SQL)
-Interactive dashboards (Power BI)
+-Interactive dashboards (Power BI)
-Automation & summary generation (Python)
+-Automation & summary generation (Python)
-This repository is beginner-friendly and can be run easily by following the steps below.
+-This repository is beginner-friendly and can be run easily by following the steps below.

 ##🎯 Project Objectives

-Analyze retail sales data to identify trends and patterns Generate monthly and regional sales insights
+-Analyze retail sales data to identify trends and patterns -Generate monthly and regional sales insights
-Build interactive dashboards for decision-making Automate summary reporting using Python
+-Build interactive dashboards for decision-making -Automate summary reporting using Python

 ## 🛠️ Tools & Technologies Used
 - Excel – Data cleaning and preparation